Animal Cruelty: Man Who Taped Caitlyn The Dog’s Mouth Gets Five Years In Jail

 When veterinarians unwound the tape, the dog screamed in agony.

 “I remember seeing the fear in her eyes,” Roman told the judge during the March 24, 2017, trial.
-“That was 36 hours of torture.”

 “I would call it hell on Earth,” Circuit Judge Markley Dennis added.